boku-met/aar2-rescaling/README.md

 - Create Masks for AUT from CMIP5 and CMIP6 data
     - can the same mask even be used for all models?
 - Check how far back the data dates (CMIP5, CMIP6)
+- Check how the global mean temperature is calculated (weighted average?)